ADesprets/bluemix-labs/Lab OpenWhisk - Overview of a cloud-first distributed event-based programming service/README.md

 3. Log-in with your account

-4. Navigate to Configure CLI
+4. Navigate to Download and Configure CLI

-5. Follow step 2 (you do not need to perform step 1 and 3) listed there
+5. Follow step 2 :
+Set your OpenWhisk Namespace and Authorization Key.These are your settings.
+Copy and paste this line into your terminal.

+    ```
+    wsk property set --apihost openwhisk.ng.bluemix.net --auth
+    xxxxxxxxxx-xxxxxxxxxx-xxxxxxxxxx**:**yyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+    ```
     >Note: When you perform step 2 you will see a auth key & secret looking like this:
     xxxxxxxxxx-xxxxxxxxxx-xxxxxxxxxx**:**yyyyyyyyyyyyyyyyyyyyyyyyyyyyyy

     The part left of the colon is your auth key.
     The part right of the colon is your auth secret.

+6. Follow step 3 :
+    Verify your setup.Here, we perform a blocking (synchronous) invocation of echo, passing it "hello" as an argument.

+    ```
+    wsk action invoke /whisk.system/utils/echo -p message hello --blocking --result
+    ```

     **As you will need both later leave the browser open.**